FerMelero/Custom-Ubuntu-terminal/README.md

 ```
 > If there is an error during the installation, try: `pip install ascii_animator --break-system-packages`

-Usage example: `ascii-art-animator -f ./giphy.gif -a -m 3 -c 10`
+Usage example: `ascii-art-animator -f ./giphy.gif -a -m 3 -c 10` (This will be executed by typing "_exit_" in the terminal)
-_(The dimensions of the screen can influence the correct display of the animation, change the number of columns: `-c 10`, and is also possible to change the number of repetitions: `-m 3`)_
+> _The dimensions of the screen can influence the correct display of the animation, change the number of columns: `-c 10`, and is also possible to change the number of repetitions: `-m 3`_

-### Download nsnake (Game that runs in the terminal when you type "serpiente")
+### Download nsnake (Game that runs in the terminal when you type "_serpiente_")

 ```
 sudo apt-get install nsnake